veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 7. If you want to discard all changes made during the current editing session, select the **Reset** button at the bottom of the editor.
 8. Once you're satisfied with the changes, select **Save** to update the schema.

+### To lock a schema
+You can lock a schema version to prevent unintended edits.
+To do so, under **Versions**, on the left side, select the **Lock this version** button.

+Note that:
+- Once locked, the schema version cannot be edited.
+- All fields and buttons related to editing will be disabled.
+- You can still create a new schema version and make edits there.
+- Locking a schema does not affect whether it is active or inactive.

 ## To create validation rules
 You can create validation rules and reuse them in your schema validation to avoid defining the same rule multiple times.